XRoemer/Alternative-BirdNet-Viewer/README.md

 By clicking on detections in the file-window the corresponding spectrogram and detections windows will be opened.
 Clicking on an entry of the detections will zoom-in the spectrogram.

+### Navigation inside the spectrogram
+wheel or two fingers on trackpad: zoom x-axis
+shift + wheel/fingers: zoom y-axis
+cmd + click + drag: move on x-axis

+space or button to play/stop audio
+click to set transport
+click + drag-right to set excerpt